IBM/universal-connectors/filter-plugin/logstash-filter-azure-postgresql-guardium/README.md

     ```

 #### Limitations
-* The azure postgreSQL plug-in does not support IPV6.
+* The Azure PostgreSQL plug-in does not support IPV6.
-* For sql errors and login failed,sql string is not available.
+* For SQL errors and failed logins, SQL string is not available.
-* For primary or foreign key constraints violation, entry would be added to sql error report as well as full sql report.
+* For primary or foreign key constraints violations, entry are added to both the SQL error report and the full SQL report.
-* Source program will be seen as blank in report for some clients(here for psql and pgadmin we get value but for visual studio it is blank).
+* The source program will be seen as blank in the report for some clients (in this case, values appear for psql and pgadmin but visual studio is blank).

 ## 5. Configuring the Azure PostgreSQL filters in Guardium